The-Wishlist-Co/docs/quotesvcApi.md

 ```

-## Find Quotes By Customer Reference/Email
+## Get Quotes By Customer Reference/Email

-Returns a list of quote by using cusromer reference or email from the specific store by passing the respective fields as a path param in the endpoint.
-The Tenant authentication maps to a Store.
+Returns a list of quotes using the retailer's customer reference or email.

 If the quote does not exist, this method returns a 404.

 Endpoint: ```/api/v1/quote/customer```